Terms and Conditions of Carriage

 - Passengers or members of the public must not, without written permission from the Company, distribute or leave any materials or sell any articles on the bus.

-- Our staff have the right to work without fear of intimidation, verbal abuse or physical assault and we will support prosecutions against any passengers who abuse or assault our employees or damage our vehicles or property and reserve the right to ban them from using Nottingham City Transport services (see below).
+- Our staff have the right to work without fear of intimidation, verbal abuse or physical assault.
+We will support prosecutions against any passengers who abuse or assault our employees or damage our vehicles or property and reserve the right to ban them from using Nottingham City Transport services (see below).

 Getting Off the Bus

 - When you wish to get off the bus, please ring the bell once to let the driver know you want to alight.

 - For your comfort and safety, please give the driver sufficient time to be able to slow down properly for your stop.

 - Do not stand too close to the doors or on the red floor when waiting to alight.

 - You should alight through the front doors only.